demisto/content/Packs/AutoFocus/Playbooks/playbook-Autofocus_-_File_Indicators_Hunting_README.md

-The playbook queries the PANW Threat Intelligence Autofocus System for file indicators such as MD5, SHA256, and SHA1 hashes.
+The playbook queries the PANW Autofocus session and samples log data for file indicators such as MD5, SHA256, and SHA1 hashes.

 A simple search mode is used to query Autofocus based on the file indicators specified in the playbook inputs.
 Advanced search mode queries can also be used with multiple query parameters, but require all field names, parameters, and operators (JSON format) to be specified.
-It is recommended to use the Autofocus UI to create an advanced query, export it and paste it into the relevant playbook inputs.
+We recommended using the Autofocus UI to create an advanced query, exporting it, and pasting it into the relevant playbook inputs.

 Note that multiple search values should be separated by commas only (without spaces or any special characters).